 If statistics are missing, perform the following steps:

 Verify that the database is not read-only.
-If the database is read-only, the query optimizer cannot save statistics.
+If the database is read-only, a new statistics object cannot be saved.

 Create the missing statistics by using the CREATE STATISTICS statement.